-Trial the item as a 'special' to test its popularity and gather feedback Review your answers above and decide if from the school community before it is practical to introduce this new item. placing it on the menu.
+Trial the item as a 'special' to test its popularity and gather feedback from the school community before placing it on the menu.
 Consider adapting the item to better suit your needs or introduce a different item.

 Trial and review successes